TritonDataCenter/rfd/rfd/0036/README.md

 Kubernetes also distinguishes between restarting an instance and rescheduling it.
 [The `restartPolicy` for a pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) "only refers to restarts of the containers by the kubelet on the same node."
 Confusingly, Kubernetes has two different abstractions for rescheduling on containers to different nodes: [ReplicationControllers](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/#rescheduling) and [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/#when-to-use-a-replicaset), which are managed via [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 Both promise to do much the same thing:

-> [W]hether you have 1 pod you want to keep running, or 1000, a ReplicationController will ensure that the specified number of pods exists, even in the event of node failure or pod termination
+> [W]hether you have 1 pod you want to keep running, or 1000, a ReplicationController will ensure that the specified number of pods exists, even in the event of node failure or pod termination.

-In Docker, [rescheduling policies are set in Swarm](https://docs.docker.com/swarm/scheduler/rescheduling/), though it's not clear how that policy is set in the Docker Engine's new [Swarm Mode](https://docs.docker.com/engine/swarm/).
-Nonetheless, [Docker Services](https://docs.docker.com/engine/swarm/services/) are expected to be rescheduled:
+In Docker, [rescheduling policies are set in Swarm](https://docs.docker.com/swarm/scheduler/rescheduling/) (though it's not clear how that policy is set in the Docker Engine's new [Swarm Mode](https://docs.docker.com/engine/swarm/)), and [Docker Services](https://docs.docker.com/engine/swarm/services/) are expected to be rescheduled:

 > The Docker swarm mode scheduler may reschedule your running service containers at any time if they become unhealthy or unreachable

-...even though rescheduling appears independent from [restart policy](https://docs.docker.com/compose/compose-file/#restartpolicy).
+Like Kubernetes, Docker distinguishes rescheduling from [restart policy](https://docs.docker.com/compose/compose-file/#restartpolicy).

 *Needs revision*